-- The RMD should calculated using standard elsewhere-defined life expectancy rules.
+The RMD should be calculated using standard elsewhere-defined life expectancy rules.

 (I) the date on which the distributions are required to begin under clause (iii)(III) shall not be earlier than the date on which the employee would have attained age 70½, and